dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  None

    GRID_DIAG_RUNTIME_FREQ
      Frequency to run Grid-Diag.
-Depending on which option is selected, some filename template tags will translate to \*.
-Valid options are:

-     RUN_ONCE: Run the command one time. \* is substituted for init/valid/lead
-     RUN_ONCE_PER_INIT_OR_VALID: Run the command once for each init or valid time depending on the value of LOOP_BY.
-If LOOP_BY = INIT, \* is substituted for valid and lead.
-If LOOP_BY = VALID, \* is substituted for init and lead.
-     RUN_ONCE_PER_LEAD: Run the command once for each forecast lead time. \* is substituted for valid and init
-     RUN_ONCE_FOR_EACH: Run the command once for every runtime (init or valid and forecast lead combination).
-All filename templates are substituted with values.
+See :ref:`Runtime_Freq` for more information.

      | *Used by:*  GridDiag
      | *Family:*  [config]
      | *Default:*  None

    SERIES_ANALYSIS_RUNTIME_FREQ
      Frequency to run SeriesAnalysis.
-See :term:`USER_SCRIPT_RUNTIME_FREQ` for more information.
+See :ref:`Runtime_Freq` for more information.

      | *Used by:*  SeriesAnalysis
      | *Family:*  [config]